wakeeldaoula/wakeeldaoula/README.md

-# Hi there 👋, I'm Wakeel Daoula
+# Hi there 👋, I'm Wakeel

-I'm a passionate software developer and data scientist specializing in building cool projects and solving real-world problems.
+I'm a passionate Data Analyst and Data Scientist specializing in building cool projects and solving real-world problems.

 ---